Logo - Quill

 As editor

-Description: The Forum for Political Dialogue met between 1996 and 1998 in Belfast as part of the negotiations that led to the Good Friday Agreement.
-Originally the Records of Debate were posted on the Forum's Official Website, which is now archived.
-Following the conclusion of negotiations in 1998, Lord Alderdice commissioned print versions of the records.
-This Collection is the product of an effort to digitise these Records to incorporate them into an online edition of the Peace Process and once again make them accessible to the public.
+Description: The Forum for Political Dialogue met between 1996 and 1998 in Belfast alongside the negotiations that led to the Good Friday Agreement.
+The Records of Debate were originally posted on the Forum's website, which has since been archived.
+Lord Alderdice later commissioned print versions of the records.
+The structure of this Collection is taken from the six printed volumes of the Record of Debate and follows the divisions therein.
+It was digitized and catalogued by Harriet Carter and Jamie Pitts.

 As editor